-It is now 2021, and we are still so much in love with the house, the area and the Highlands.
-Our daughters are grown up: Francesca studying Fashion Technology and Manufacture and Helena a freelance violinist.
-For sixteen years, I have been director Lochaber Music School, composing, teaching piano and playing the organ at St. Margaret’s RC Church in the village.
+It is now 2023, and we are still so much in love with the house, the area and the Highlands.
+Our daughters are grown up: Francesca studying Costume Construction and Helena a freelance violinist.
+For sixteen years, I was director of Lochaber Music School, but now focus on composing, teaching piano and playing the organ at St. Margaret’s RC Church in the village.
 Hazel too has been teaching - piano, clarinet and saxophone - and caring for our hens, vegetables, garden and not least our well-being!
 Her cooking and baking skills are legendary with our families and close friends - and may well be available to Rosie’s visitors on advance request!

 With our musical background, it’s no coincidence that Rosie the Hut has lots of musical nuances in it - thanks to Ben Moor, the talented and creative owner of the Original Highland Hut Company who has so sensitively brought our commission to life.